unnamed42/hexo-theme-kunkka/README.md

 To use footnote, you have to switch your markdown renderer to `hexo-renderer-markdown-it`, and enable the `markdown-it-footnote` plugin first.

 We have made a special style for footnotes, just for you to enjoy.

-#### Separated widgets

-HTML contents of widgets are generated inside `[path_to_blog]/public/componets` folder, especially the `recent_posts` widget.
-They're loaded dynamically using jQuery.
-Thanks to this, there's no need to generate all posts over and over on single post modification.